-Gabrielle Tarini is a Policy Analyst at the RAND Corporation.
-Her research interests include NATO, Russia, and the transatlantic relationship; nuclear weapons and strategic stability; and security cooperation.
+Gabrielle Tarini is a policy analyst at the RAND Corporation.
+Her research interests include security cooperation, European security and the NATO alliance, and civilian protection issues.
 She is a graduate of the Harvard Kennedy School of Government, where she received her Master’s in Public Policy.
 At the Kennedy School, she was a teaching assistant for former Secretary of Defense Ash Carter, whom she helped to develop and manage a new graduate-level course on leadership in national security.
-She also worked as a research assistant at the Belfer Center for Science and International Affairs, where she contributed to a report presented at the 2019 Munich Security Conference on the future of the NATO alliance.
-Her thesis – "Partnering to Protect: Reforming US Security Assistance to Reduce Civilian Harm" – was completed for a Member of Congress and awarded the "Best Analysis of an Unfolding Crisis.”
-Last summer, she was a Harold W. Rosenthal Fellow in the Office of the Under Secretary of Defense for Policy/Security Cooperation.
-Prior to the Kennedy School, she was a research associate at the James Martin Center for Nonproliferation Studies, where she conducted a monitoring and evaluation study of the State Department’s Cooperative Threat Reduction program.
+Her thesis on enhancing civilian protection in security assistance relationships was awarded the "Best Analysis of an Emerging Crisis" by the Belfer Center for Science and International Affairs.
+She was a Harold W. Rosenthal Fellow in the Office of the Under Secretary of Defense for Policy, where she contributed to efforts to guide how security cooperation is applied, prioritized, and evaluated in support of the National Defense Strategy.
+Previously, she was a research associate at the James Martin Center for Nonproliferation Studies, where she conducted a monitoring and evaluation study of the State Department’s Cooperative Threat Reduction program.
 She received her BA in International Studies from Boston College.

 James Dobbins, Gabrielle Tarini, Ali Wyne, The Lost Generation in American Foreign Policy: How American Influence Has Declined, and What Can Be Done About It, RAND Corporation (PE-A232-1), 2020